holepunchto/hyperdrive/SPECIFICATION.md

 `name` should be set to a full path of the entry relative to the folder you are sharing.
 A possible optimization would be to sort the file metadata by the name of entry as this allows for distributed binary search to find a single entry you are looking for without downloading all available metadata first.

+Since the metadata feed contains all the information needed to create a file system stat object it is possible to mount a file archieve shared with Hyperdrive as a fully features file system using fuse (or a similar user space file system) by only syncing the metadata and then lazily fetching the file data on demand or in the background.

 ## Key differences to BitTorrent

 Although file sharing using Hyperdrive on the surface could seem similar to tools such as BitTorrent there are a few key differences.